 Land trusts exist to protect the special places in our landscape that hold conservation value.

-They are in essence a community service provider, offering expertise and conservation options to landowners, as well as engaging in open space planning with municipalities.
+We are a community service provider, offering expertise and conservation options to landowners, as well as engaging in open space planning with municipalities.

-At the community level, a land trust can assist in identifying properties determined by towns to be in need of conservation.
+At the community level, we assist in identifying properties determined by towns to be in need of conservation.
 Lands protected by a land trust can include public access to water resources and natural areas, trails for hiking and other low impact recreational activities, hunting and fishing, and traditional resource uses such as forestry and agriculture.

 An Invitation to work with Georges River Land Trust